akshay9594/Artifact-SubSubAnalysis/README.md

 Note:
 - In the interest of time, for UA-NAS benchmark, CLASSES A, B, C are used.
-- The results in Figure 13 of the paper are NOT replicated, but the source files are provided within the *Cetus-Output-WithoutSubSub* subdirectories.
+- The results in Figure 13 of the paper are NOT reproduced, but the source files are provided within the *Cetus-Output-WithoutSubSub* subdirectories.
 - The scripts measure and plot the performance improvement for the maximum number of cores available on the machine.
 The scripts cannot vary the number of available cores.